aslanSolutions/SleepWell/README.md

 1. @josefab: I did thourough research in flutter (udemy course) before starting with the implementation process.
 After coming up with ideas i started with the layout build.
 We then started working on the gui.
 I manily participated in creating the homescreen (and the widgets around it) and a big part of the sleep log screen.
 I also worked on the logic side of the app with the score alogithm.
 2. @muhmmad:
 3. @yousefab:
+I was responsible for implementing the sleep screen feature, ensuring a smooth and user-friendly experience for our application users.
+I designed the initial layout and visual elements for the sleep screen, focusing on creating an intuitive and visually appealing interface.
+In addition, I took the lead in designing the logo for our sleep well application, carefully selecting elements that represented its purpose and brand identity.
+Furthermore, I created a compelling presentation video that effectively showcased the features and benefits of our project to stakeholders and potential users.
 4. @qutaiba:
 5. @elhasan:
 6. @nawrask: For the WIO, I worked on the screen so it displays 5 different screens and implementing the temperature sensor.
 For the app i worked on the log screen and the log screen controller.
 Polished and cleaned up some classes.
 Finally, i reviewd the code implementation for some of the issues we had during this project.